Deploy an Agent System in a Container

 The HTTP server should now be up and running within the container, ready to handle model inference or other tasks.

-With the Docker container running, you can now connect to the agent's runtime.
+With the Docker container running, you can now connect to the agent system's runtime.
 The runtime will be an HTTP server, as mentioned in your notes.
 You can access it through a POST request for model inference or other operations.

-Sending Requests to the Agent: You can send a POST request to the running server using a tool like curl
+Sending Requests to the Agent System: You can send a POST request to the running server using a tool like curl

 , Postman, or any Python HTTP library (such as requests